1npo/frigate/docs/rulebook.md

 #### Categories

-All perks belong to one or more of these 3 categories:
+All perks (both perk cards and dice perks) belong to one or more of these 3 categories:

 - **Economy** perks influence your wallet, how much money you make, how much things cost in the shop, and how much perks and dice sell for
 - **Scoring** perks influence your hand score, your round score, and the level and scoring of scorecard categories